 The past is said to be the best guide to the future, and if that holds true, invasive species will remain the main cause of extinction in coming years.
-Australia has 22 fish species very close to extinction, 14 of which are galaxias, for which, according to one Recovery Hub paper, introduced trout pose the greatest risk.
-17 The 4 species of frog most likely to slip away have Asian chytrid fungus as their prime problem.
-18 A Recovery Hub review of lizards and snakes close to extinction identified invasive species as the most prevalent threat.
-19

-Myrtle rust, a plant disease detected in 2010, has become the latest invasive species capable of eliminating species.
-Three botanists who surveyed plants across Queensland and New South Wales declared 16 to be at imminent risk of extinction from this disease.
-20 Urgent steps have been taken to save many of these by collecting seeds or using cryotechnology to conserve tissues.
+Australia has 22 fish species very close to extinction, 14 of which are galaxias, for which introduced trout pose the greatest risk.21 The 4 species of frog most likely to slip away have Asian chytrid fungus as their prime problem.22 A Recovery Hub review of lizards and snakes close to extinction identified invasive species as their most prevalent threat.23 Myrtle rust, a plant disease detected in 2010, has become the latest invasive species capable of eliminating species, and 3 botanists who surveyed plants across Queensland and New South Wales declared 16 to be at imminent risk of extinction from this disease.24 Urgent steps have been taken to save many of these by collecting seeds or using cryotechnology to conserve tissues.
+High pathogenicity avian influenza, which has recently caused mass bird and marine mammal deaths in South America, and reached Antarctica in February this year, could become the next agent of extinction when it reaches Australia, which seems inevitable.

 If greenhouse gas emissions aren't curbed, climate change will become a major force of extinction.
-After warming by 1.47°C since 1910, Australia has lost one species to date - the Bramble Cay melomys.21 This species was exceptionally vulnerable to rising sea levels, confined as it was to a low island less than a tenth of a square kilometre in area.
+After warming by 1.47 °C since 1910, Australia has lost one species to date, the Bramble Cay melomys.25 This species was exceptionally vulnerable to rising sea levels, confined as it was to a low island less than a tenth of a square kilometre in area.
 The scarcity of climate change extinctions thus far may indicate inherent adaptability that reflects warming in Australia's 'recent' past.
-There is coral and fossil pollen evidence for temperatures about as warm as those of today during the last interglacial, 130,000-120,000 years ago, and during the Holocene Climatic Optimum about 5,000 years ago.
-22 The species at greatest risk from climate change are often considered to be those on mountain summits, and they must have survived these warm periods in situ, having nowhere cooler to go to.
-Climate change is rated by experts as the second most important threat (after chytrid fungus) to Australia's most endangered frogs, and a threat to most of the 22 fish and 13 of 55 plant species at high risk of imminent extinction.
-23
+There is coral and fossil pollen evidence for temperatures about as warm as those of today during the last interglacial, 130,000-120,000 years ago, and during the Holocene Climatic Optimum about 5,000 years ago.26 The species at greatest risk from climate change are often considered to be those on mountain summits, and they must have survived these warm periods in situ, having nowhere cooler to go to.
+Climate change is rated by experts as the second most important threat (after chytrid fungus) to Australia's most endangered frogs, and a threat to most of the 22 fish and 13 of 55 plant species at high risk of imminent extinction.27